Japanese Motorcycle Brands

 Marusho Logo

-Marusho is a Japanese motorcycle brand founded after the 1948 war by Masashi Ito in Hamamatsu.
-The brand lasted until 1967, creating one of the best models of the Japanese motorcycle industry, the Marusho Lilac ML, in 1950, which is included in the list of 240 representatives of the best auto and motorcycle products in Japan.
-As the best student of Honda Sōichirō, founder of Honda Motor Co., Ltd., Masashi Ito applied his knowledge to develop a unique shaft-driven motorcycle, which led to the creation of Lilac, which became the winner of the race at Asama Volcano.
-The founder of the brand himself passed away in 2005.
+Marusho is a Japanese motorcycle brand founded in Hamamatsu by Masashi Ito in 1948.
+The brand existed until 1967 and, in 1950, created one of the best models of the Japanese motorcycle industry, the Marusho Lilac ML, which is included in the list of 240 representatives of Japan’s best auto and motorcycle products.
+As the best student of Honda Soichiro, the founder of Honda Motor Co., Ltd., Masashi Ito applied his knowledge to develop a unique shaft-drive motorcycle, which led to the creation of the Lilac, which won the Volcano Asama race.
+The brand’s founder himself passed away in 2005.
 He was 92 years old.

 Hodaka